 Communication between the school, teachers, and parents is vital to student learning and participation in co-curricular activities.
 One form of communication is the report card.
 Each child will receive a grade for each class he or she takes during the school year.
-These grades will be reported to parents eight times per year.
-Parents of students in grades 3-6 may also access their child's grades any time they choose via our Focus Parent Portal.
+These grades will be reported to parents 8 times per year.
+Parents may also access their child's grades any time they choose via ALMA.
 Please be sure to sign up for the Parent Portal at the beginning of the year.
-This isa secure electronic grading system that allows parents to access their child's academic information.
-Students in PK-2 will also receive Progress Reports.
+This is a secure electronic grading system that allows parents to access their child's academic information.